Ziwi01/proveasio/README.md

     ```

     For details, see [Microsoft WSL installation docs](https://docs.microsoft.com/en-us/windows/wsl/install)

+    **NOTE:** For Ubuntu 22.04 LTS you need to install it through Microsoft Store - there is no image available through `wsl` command.

 2. Install DejaVuSans fonts (it can be found in this repo in `ansible/roles/windows/files/fonts`)
 3. Install [Microsoft Terminal](https://github.com/microsoft/terminal) and configure this Terminals Ubuntu profile with DejaVuSans font.
 You can check `ansible/roles/windows/templates/settings.json.j2` for settings reference with useful overrides.